dsandstrom/task_roller/README.md

 [![Rubocop Actions Status](https://github.com/dsandstrom/task_roller/workflows/Rubocop/badge.svg)](https://github.com/dsandstrom/task_roller/actions?query=workflow%3ARubocop)

 ## Introduction
-This is a Rails app built to be an issue and task manager for businesses.
-The main compenents are Issues and Tasks.
+This is a Rails app built to be an Issue and Task manager for businesses.
+The main components are Issues and Tasks.
 Issues are opened to report problems, offer suggestions, and ask questions.
 While Tasks are created to address Issues.

 ## User Types